top of page

 In Victoria, a Heritage Overlay (HO) is a planning control applied to properties that have historical, aesthetic, or social significance.

-It might apply to your specific house (Individual Significance) or, more commonly, to a group of houses and streets (Precinct Significance).
+It might apply to your specific house or, more commonly, to a group of houses and streets.
 Its goal is to protect the features that make the area special—usually the front facade, the roofline, and the streetscape character.

 2. Can I Renovate or Extend?